cokixyz/VSC4T/README.md

 - 📂 **Explorer-like sidebar** - Intuitive navigation for categories and tags
 - 🌐 **Multi-language support** - 12 languages available out of the box
 - 🧜🏻‍♀️ **Mermaid diagrams support** - Integrated support for Mermaid diagrams
+- 📌 **Sticky posts** - Pin important posts to the top of your blog
+- 🎨 **Custom favicon support** - Multi-format favicon configuration

 ## 📊 Star History